 - Using control or comparison groups to make sure ‘success’ was due to you and being careful about attributing results to your projects while considering how you contributed to a larger whole of ongoing country progress or stagnation,

-- Being willing to jettison what is unlikely to be sustained and learn from what we designed and implemented poorly (due to our design, their implementation, external conditions),
+- Being willing to jettison what is unlikely to be sustained and learn from what we designed and implemented poorly (due to our design, their implementation, and external conditions),

-- Given climate-change, learning fast, adaptively and revising fast given changing conditions,
+- Given climate change, learning fast, adaptively, and revising fast given changing conditions,

-- Without knowing what has been sustained we cannot replicate nor scale-up,
+- Without knowing what has been sustained, we cannot replicate nor scale up,

 - Sharing lessons with your leaders – for people’s lives depend on our work,

 - Learning from what emerged as our participants and partners refashioned implementation in new ways could sustain it (without the millions we brought),

 - Refocusing ‘success’ from how much we have spent to how much was sustained.

 Please make our next Christmas merry.
 Do MANY ex-post evaluations, Learn TONS, Share WIDELY WHAT WORKED AND FAILED TO WORK (you will be praised!), and let’s CHANGE HOW WE DO SUSTAINABLE DEVELOPMENT.